nationofmakers/maker-event-playbook/index.md

 ### Makers getting together for Socializing
 The [large event guide](makers_socializing.html) is for events with hundreds of makers / maker exhibits and thousands of attendees.
 Most commonly this is a multi-day Maker Faire or Maker Festival type of event.

-###  Makers going into the community
+###  Makers going into the Community
-The [medium event guide](event_type_medium.html) is for events with dozens of makers / maker exhibits and hundreds of attendees
+The [medium event guide](makers_going_into_community.html) is for events with dozens of makers / maker exhibits and hundreds of attendees
 Most commonly this is a single-day Maker Faire or Maker Festival type of event.

 ### Makers hosting a Making Event
-The [small event guide](event_type_small.html) is for events with a few makers and dozens of attendees.
+The [small event guide](makers_hosting_making.html) is for events with a few makers and dozens of attendees.
 Most commonly this is a makerspace event.